eucalyptus/euca-demo/installs/install-20-manual/docs/install-20-manual-install-hp-gol01-d8.md

     ln -s cacert.pem.local /usr/lib/python2.6/site-packages/botocore/vendored/requests/cacert.pem
     ```

-6. (CLC): Configure AWS CLI to support local Eucalyptus region
+9. (CLC): (Optional) Configure AWS CLI with Eucalyptus Region SSL Endpoints

     This creates a modified version of the _endpoints.json file which the botocore Python module
-    within AWSCLI uses to configure AWS endpoints, adding the new local Eucalyptus region endpoints.
+    within AWSCLI uses to configure AWS endpoints, adding the new local Eucalyptus region SSL

-    We rename the original _endpoints.json file with the .orig extension, so we can diff for
-    changes if we need to update in the future against a new _endpoints.json, then create a
-    symlink with the original name pointing to our new SSL version.
+    endpoints.

+    For this SSL variant to work, either the improved reverse proxy configuration shown above,
+    or the steps described in Eucalyptus Documentation to configure SSL via the Java KeyStore
+    method must be in place first.

     ```bash
     cat << EOF > /usr/lib/python2.6/site-packages/botocore/data/_endpoints.json.local.ssl